This post may contain affiliate links. Click for complete disclosures.

 - Cream of Tartar - Adding this helps to get the baking powder its leavening properties, giving the baked goods their rise.

-- Arrowroot Starch - I prefer arrowroot, but you can also use tapioca starch here.
+- Arrowroot Starch - I prefer Arrowroot, but you can also use tapioca starch here.

 Directions: